Healthy intestinal flora and nutrition: this is what you eat for a strong stomach & good resistance 🥦🦠

 - The breakdown of fibers and plant matter

-How does nutrition affect your intestinal flora?
+How does nutrition affect your gut flora?

 The golden combination: fiber + fermented foods